-Latest Banking jobs » Risks in Banking Sector
+Latest Banking jobs » Major Risks in Banking Sector

-Risks in Banking Sector, Overview, Types with Detailed Explanation
+Major Risks in Banking Sector: Overview, Types with Detailed Explanation

 By thoroughly understanding the information presented in this piece, readers can gain valuable awareness and knowledge about the subject matter, which will undoubtedly prove beneficial in the General Awareness section of various banking and government recruitment examinations.
 The article aims to equip readers with a comprehensive understanding of the risks inherent in banking operations, encompassing the fundamental concepts and precise definitions of each risk type.

-Let’s first understand the concept of risks in banking sector in a layman language.
-In the banking context, a risk represents the uncertainty surrounding future earnings and potential outcomes in the event of failure.
+Let’s first understand the concept of major risks in the banking sector in layman’s language.
+In the banking context, risk represents the uncertainty surrounding future earnings and potential outcomes in the event of failure.
 Risks can stem from inadvertent staff errors or malicious intent, resulting in the depreciation of asset values and ultimately diminishing the intrinsic worth of the bank.

 For Example: The Punjab National Bank (PNB) faced a fraud amounting to Rs.
 11,400 crores.
 The risk category impacted by this incident includes credit risk, operational risk, and reputational damage.